WFP-VAM/RAMResourcesScripts/.github/ISSUE_TEMPLATE/Indicator.md

         - Python
     validations:
       required: true
-  - type: dropdown
-    id: browsers
-    attributes:
-      label: What browsers are you seeing the problem on?
-      multiple: true
-      options:
-        - Firefox
-        - Chrome
-        - Safari
-        - Microsoft Edge

   - type: textarea
     id: logs
     attributes:
       label: Relevant log output
       description: Please copy and paste any relevant log output.
 This will be automatically formatted into code, so no need for backticks.
       render: shell

   - type: checkboxes
     id: terms
     attributes: